shopperlabs/docs/roles-permissions.md

----
-title: 'Roles & Permissions'
+# Roles & Permissions

-intro: 'Manage access and permissions of your users and members in your store.'
+Manage access and permissions of your users and members in your store.

 ---
 To connect to the dashboard you need to have the role `administrator` this role can be found in the configuration file `config/shopper/core.php`.